 Just because you're over 50, you're not necessarily limited to buying specialist over 50s life cover.
 Many insurance providers will still offer you traditional life insurance policies, including term life insurance or whole of life cover.

-All of the disadvantages of over 50s life insurance that we have explained previously can be overcome by traditional term life insurance.
+All the disadvantages of over 50s life insurance we explained previously can be overcome by traditional term life insurance.
 Payouts are generally higher, policies tend to be more flexible, joint life policies are more common, and there are more options for increasing payouts to counter the effects of inflation.
 Of course, you will need to keep in mind that traditional life insurance can be more expensive once you get to the age of 50 and older, particularly if you have developed any health conditions.

 The table below compares over 50s life insurance and term life insurance.
 It can help you understand the key differences, enabling you to decide which type of life insurance best suits your situation.